-Maybe your New Year’s resolution for 2018 was to get organized and plan ahead for employee engagement activities at your job.
-2018 is winding down but that doesn’t mean you still can’t take advantage of the helpful tools and creative ideas to energize the holiday season in your workplace with gThankYou’s 2018 Day-to- Day Employee Celebration Calendar.
+Maybe your New Year’s resolution for the year was to get organized and plan ahead for employee engagement activities at your job.
+The year is winding down but that doesn’t mean you still can’t take advantage of the helpful tools and creative ideas to energize the holiday season in your workplace with gThankYou’s Day-to- Day Employee Celebration Calendar.

 Thinking about building an employee wellness program?

 They’re still quite popular with businesses looking for perks that will benefit both workers and leadership.
 Per HR Dive, in a 2017 study by Virgin Pulse, 85 percent of employers surveyed said their wellness programs were good for employee engagement, recruitment, retention, and overall company culture.